awsdocs/aws-cloudformation-user-guide/doc_source/quickref-elasticbeanstalk.md

 ## Elastic Beanstalk sample PHP<a name="quickref-elasticbeanstalk-sampleenv"></a>

-The following sample template deploys a sample PHP web application that is stored in an Amazon S3 bucket\.
+The following sample template deploys a sample PHP web application that's stored in an Amazon S3 bucket\.
 The environment is also an autoscaling, load\-balancing environment, with a minimum of two Amazon EC2 instances and a maximum of six\.

 Replace `solution-stack` with a solution stack name \(platform version\)\.
 For a list of available solution stacks, use the AWS CLI command `aws elasticbeanstalk list-available-solution-stacks`\.